Learn how to make a dishwasher safe galaxy mug with this video tutorial!

 - A fine or extra fine tip oil based white paint pen.
 I used a Sharpie brand, but there are other brands available.
 Make sure it's oil based!

-How to make a dishwasher safe galaxy mug
+How to paint a dishwasher safe mug with a galaxy

 Clean your mug with rubbing alcohol to remove any residues.